filakhtov/gentoo-use-docs/media-libs/lcms.md

 This flag should only ever be enabled if there is a need for the static library.

-### test
-Execute a `make check` command after the main build is completed.
-Run a test suite provided with the source code.
-This will extend a build time.

-This flag should normally be disabled as it is primarily oriented towards developers and testers.

-### threads
-Pass a `--with-threads` option to a configure script.
-Build additional code that performs initialization and locking necessary for a `liblcms2` library to properly work with a multi-threaded application.

-This flag should be enabled if there is a need to use the library with threaded apps.

 ### tiff
 Pass a `--with-tiff` option to a configure script.
 Build and install a `tificc` tool that provides an ability to apply an ICC (International Color Consortium) color profile to an image stored in a TIFF (Tagged Image File Format) format for color correction.